dotnet/docs-aspire/docs/database/mongodb-component.md

 }
 ```

-See the [ConnectionString documentation](https://www.mongodb.com/docs/v3.0/reference/connection-string/) for more information on how to format this connection string.
+For more information on how to format this connection string, see [MongDB: ConnectionString documentation](https://www.mongodb.com/docs/v3.0/reference/connection-string).

 ### Use configuration providers

-The .NET Aspire MongoDB database supports <xref:Microsoft.Extensions.Configuration?displayProperty=fullName>.
+The .NET Aspire MongoDB database component supports <xref:Microsoft.Extensions.Configuration?displayProperty=fullName>.
 It loads the `MySqlConnectorSettings` from configuration files such as _appsettings.json_ by using the `Aspire:MongoDB:Driver` key.
 If you have set up your configurations in the `Aspire:MongoDB:Driver` section, you can just call the method without passing any parameter.

 The following example shows an _appsettings.json_ file that configures some of the available options: